cloudmesh/cloudmesh-pi-burn/README.md

 One important aspect of the cluster is to setup authentication with ssh, so we can easily login from the Laptop to each of the PI workers and the PI manager.
-Furthermore, we like to be able to login from the PI Master to each of the workers.
+Furthermore, we like to be able to login from the PI manager to each of the workers.
 In addition, we like to be able to login between the workers.

 To simplify the setup of this we have developed a command